 - 2 processors for control over both the dry and granulated signals

-- Portal packs a massive number of presets (over 250 presets), each with a different sound design to help users understand the plugin’s capabilities
+- Portal packs a massive number of presets (over 250 presets), each with a different sound design to help you understand the plugin’s capabilities

-- Granular parameters are linked to a circular visualizer which enable the user to visualize the effect
+- Granular parameters are linked to a circular visualizer, which enables you to visualize the effect

 - Portal has a grain delay which is capable of being tempo-synced to match the project BPM